Safeguarding

 In accordance with statutory guidance all The Gap staff and volunteers receive regular safeguarding training.

-If you have a concern that any young person or child is being harmed, is at risk of harm, or you receive information (intentionally or unintentionally) you must contact a member of staff as soon as possible and ask to speak to an available Designated Safeguarding Lead (DSL) or alternatively email the Lead DSL safeguarding@thegap-midlands.org
+If you have a concern that any young person or child is being harmed, is at risk of harm, or you receive information (intentionally or unintentionally) you must contact a member of staff as soon as possible or alternatively email the Lead DSL safeguarding@thegap-midlands.org

 The Children's Advice and Support Service (CASS) provides a single point of contact for professionals and members of the public who want to access support or raise concerns about a child.